Code-Institute-Submissions/MoMo-says-project2/README.md

     When coding localStorage for the highest high score in the return was always NaN.
 To remove the NaN value the local storage cache had to be cleared manually for the actual local set high score to be shown in the webpage.

 ### Known issues

 - Contious counting in the console log of "Momo: undefined" on javascript line 111.
-The game is still playable despite this know issue, therefor the issue will not be fixed before the project will be submitted for assessment.
+The game is still playable despite this know issue, therefore the issue will not be fixed before the project will be submitted for assessment.

+- There is a color difference between the MoMo icon and the background color when displayed with the galaxy theme.
+This is a minor issue and does not affect the game.
+Therefore it is left in it's current state.

 ## Deployment

 The project was deployed to gitpages on the 15/10-2020.

 How it was deployed: